 Two different Memorandums of Agreement (2009 and 2015) designated the Army Historical Foundation as the official fundraisers for the National Museum of the United States Army.
 The 2015 MOA also turned over the construction and completion of the design to AHF.
 Our Capital Campaign is committed to raising $200 million to build the Museum and the exterior elements (Parade Ground, Grandstand, Amphitheater, Memorial Garden, and Army Trail).
-Initial site preparation has begun with tree removal and construction of an access road.
+Initial site preparation began in 2016 and construction is currently underway.

 The Army also established the National Museum of the United States Army Project Office to oversee the design and construction of the Museum.
 In September 2008, the Army selected Skidmore, Owings & Merrill of New York as the design architect and Christopher Chadbourne & Associates of Boston as the exhibit design firm.
 In 2012, Eisterhold Associates Inc. assumed the exhibit planning, and Design and Production, Inc. began the exhibit fabrication.
 The U.S. Army will operate and maintain the Museum when it opens.
 We will be responsible for all revenue-generating operations.

-The National Army Museum will be located on over 80 acres at Fort Belvoir, VA, less than 30 minutes south of our nation’s capital in Washington, D.C.
-The main building will be approximately 186,000 square feet and display selections from over 15,000 pieces from the Army Art Collection and 30,000 artifacts, documents, and images.
+The National Army Museum will be located on 84 acres at Fort Belvoir, VA, less than 30 minutes south of our nation’s capital in Washington, D.C.
+The main building will be approximately 185,000 square feet and display selections from the Army Art Collection, artifacts, documents, and images.
 The vast majority of these rare and priceless artifacts have never been seen by the American people.
 The Museum will welcome an estimated 500,000 to 700,000 visitors every year.
 See the Museum Design.